LE-428/TantrixGUI/README.md

 This project is an implementation of a solo Tantrix game with a graphical user interface (GUI).
 It is based on the work by [Henk Westerink](https://github.com/hwesterink), who provided the basic GUI [implementation](https://github.com/hwesterink/PythonCourseraRice).
 The objective of the game is to place the Tantrix tiles in such a way that the edges of adjacent hexagonal tiles match in color.
 This project provides an easy way to start and play Tantrix games.

 It works together with [this](https://github.com/LE-428/Tantrix) project, which is an implementation of a solver for Tantrix puzzles based on an algorithm called simulated annealing.
-You can use the 'Print Puzzle' button in the GUI, which will return a representation of the current board that can be used to start the solving algorithm.
+You can use the 'Print Puzzle' button in the GUI, which will return a representation (see below) of the current board to the console that can be used to start the solving algorithm.

 ## Layout